MohamedH1998/onbored-js/README.md

 - Events are queued in memory and flushed every 5 seconds
 - Failed requests retry with exponential backoff (up to 5 attempts)
 - Events are sent via `sendBeacon` on page unload
-- Flow completion events are flushed immediately
+- Funnel completion events are flushed immediately

 ### Session Management

 - Sessions expire after 30 minutes of inactivity
 - Session IDs are stored in localStorage
-- Flow contexts are stored in sessionStorage
+- Funnel contexts are stored in sessionStorage
 - Automatic session regeneration on expiration

-### Flow Context
+### Funnel Context

-- Each flow gets a unique server-generated ID
+- Each funnel instance gets a unique server-generated flow ID
-- Flow state is persisted across page reloads
+- Funnel state is persisted across page reloads
-- Automatic page view tracking for active flows
+- Automatic page view tracking for active funnels
-- Flow completion triggers immediate event flush
+- Funnel completion triggers immediate event flush

 ---